 12.2 Police resources will be deployed through normal procedures to commence a search and investigation, including relevant witness statements and crime recording.
 There is no requirement to notify custody at this stage as the custody record will have been closed.

 12.3 Transfers into local authority accommodation prior to court could be a confusing process for many young people.
 Custody officers should fully explain the process to young people prior to their transfer, ensure they understand they are still in lawful custody, and ensure they understand the consequences of disappearing.
 This explanation should take place on camera and be documented on the custody record.
-Escaping from lawful custody is a serious offence which may attract more severe penalties at Court than the original offence, it is important that all involved agencies and carers understand this and take responsibility for educating young people.
+Escaping from lawful custody is a serious offence which may attract more severe penalties at Court than the original offence it is important that all involved agencies and carers understand this and take responsibility for educating young people.

 13. GOVERNANCE ARRANGEMENTS